stderr-enst/jobefficiency/episodes/03_schedulertools.md

 310002.batch      batch             project_a          4  COMPLETED      0:0
 310002.exte+     extern             project_a          4  COMPLETED      0:0
 ```

+You may want to change the date of `2025-09-25` to something more sensible
+when you work through this tutorial.

 With the job ID you can ask `sacct` for information about a specific job
 as in